Minneriya national park safari

 ” Frolicking baby elephants play with mud and sand under the supervision of their mothers, while some other big jumbos grazing in the park while many others are strolling to the large pool of water in the park.
 Above narration describes a usual occurrence that one can experience during the Minneriya national park safari. “

-Minneriya national park safari is not considered to be a top-notch wildlife experience in the island.
+Minneriya national park safari is not considered to be a top-notch wildlife experience in the island but Mminneriya is the best place to see elephants in Sri Lanka, central province.
 Compared to Yala and Wilpattu national park, the possibilities of spotting leopards, bear and many other rare animal species is narrow during the Minneriya national park safari.
 Therefore Minneriya national park safari is not available as a stand-alone tour from faraway holiday destinations and west coast beach resorts such as Negombo and Bentota but as a part of the round tour packages that include cultural triangle.
 Udawalawe national park and Yala national are the two most popular places for wildlife exploration for tourist who anchored in west and southern coast hotels.

 But Minneriya can be conveniently explored from beach holiday destinations such as Nilaweli, Kalkudah, Pasikudah and Batticaloa.
-Due to the proximity of Minneriya to the east coast of Sri Lanka, the travellers who choose a beach hotel in East coast can reach Minneriya within a 2 hours drive, It is about 85 km to Mnneriya from the east coast beaches.
-Therefore Sri Lanka safari and beach can go hand in hand if you choose a beach resort on the east coast.
+Due to the proximity of Minneriya to the east coast of Sri Lanka, the travellers who choose a beach hotel in East coast can reach Minneriya within a 2 hours drive, it is about 85 km to Mnneriya from the east coast beaches.
+Therefore Sri Lanka safari and beach holiday can go hand in hand if you choose a beach resort on the east coast and the safari at Minneriya national park.
 There are a large number of hotels popped up on the east coast of Sri Lanka in the recent past and travellers can find accommodation easily in these areas.
 In fact, East coast has the best settings for beach holidays from April to November due to the effect of monsoon over the West and southern coast.

 Like many other national parks such as Udawalawe national park and Yala national park large number of jeeps converging at the entrance of Minneriya national park in the early morning and afternoon every day.
 It is very busy at the entrance in the early hours and the afternoon due to the large gathering of the tourists, who are eager to take exiting Mineriya national park safari.
 Some of them are heading to their base in Habarana, Dambulla or Sigiriya after the visiting the historical monument in the cultural triangle and some of them are making an extra journey from their hotel nearby to explore the Sri Lankan wildlife during their free time available of their Sri Lanka road trip.